 The district will do more work focused on early childhood awareness and family engagement with this money– focusing on reaching out to families with at risk students.
 This work is not funded through local levy tax dollars or state basic education funding.
 The district will use these targeted funds to work to increase career and college preparation for children and families who can use extra support to achieve the American dream.

-The Washington Student Achievement Council received 80 applications, requesting a total of $69.4 million.
-To determine awardees, WSAC used evaluation criteria which included:
+The Washington Student Achievement Council received 80 applications for the Regional Challenge Grants, requesting a total of $69.4 million.
+To determine awardees, WSAC used evaluation criteria which includes:

 With $5.5 million available, the council approved grant agreements in six counties across the state: